wearegiants/Library-Foundation/wp-content/plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.10.0 =

+* Add a new panel which lists duplicated database queries.
+* Add support for displaying QM's output when viewing an embed.
+* Differentiate regular plugins from mu-plugins when displaying components.
+* Ensure early errors are always reported regardless of system level error reporting.
+* Ensure that script and style dependency highlighting is restricted to the scripts and styles tables, respectively.
+* Rearrange the Environment section output a little.
+* Various minor tweaks.

+= 2.9.1 =

+* Query callers and query components can now be clicked to filter the main query list by that caller or component.
+* Add support for pausing Jetpack's Infinite Scroll module when viewing QM output in the footer.
+* Add support for WordPress.com VIP Go shared plugins as an explicit component.
+* Send nocache headers when QM is active.
+* Various minor tweaks.

+= 2.9.0 =

+* Introduce a new panel which displays all matching rewrite rules for the current request.
+* Remove the deprecated `is_comments_popup()` from the list of conditionals.
+* Improve the display of scripts and styles which are blocked by Airplane Mode (0.1.4 and later).
+* Gracefully handle enqueued assets which are deregistered late without being unenqueued.
+* Add a filter to hide the extended query information prompt.
+* Various minor bugfixes and code quality tweaks.

 = 2.8.1 =
 * Correctly detect the file name and line number responsible for loading translation files in plugins which use `load_textdomain()`.